The Faces Beneath the Floor: The Haunting Mystery of Bélmez

 The first face appeared on August 23rd, 1971.

 At first, María did what anyone would do…she scrubbed it.
-With soap, with bleach, with fury.
-But the face stayed.
+With soap, with bleach, with fury as it didn’t vanish under her cleaning wraith.
+But the face stayed exactly where it was.

-But days later, the face returned.
-And not just the same face.
-Others began to appear.
-Men.
-Women.
-Some angry.
-Some solemn.
-Some gazing upward as though buried alive and frozen in the act of screaming for help.
+But days later, the face returned, and not just the same face, others began to appear.
+Men, women, some creepy ones had angry expressions on.
+Some of them were solemn, and some were gazing upward as though buried alive and frozen in the act of screaming for help.

-And no matter how many times they rebuilt the concrete, the faces would re-emerge, as if the house itself was haunted…not by ghosts, but by memory.
+And no matter how many times they rebuilt the concrete floor, the faces would re-emerge, as if the house itself was haunted, not by ghosts, but by some strange memory.

 In a village of fewer than 2,000 people, mystery doesn’t stay hidden long.